Welcome to Coalinga!

 d.
 Odd addresses and non-residential customers (irrespective of addressoutdoor watering is allowed on Wednesday and Saturday.

-3. Emptying your swimming pool requires permission and will only be granted onetime during a 12-month period.
+3. Emptying your swimming pool requires permission and will only be granted one time during a 24-month period.

 5. Failure to follow these measures and the other measures in the City’s Water Conservation Ordinance will lead to an initial warning and then monetary fine and up to shutting off your water service.